10 Essential Strategies for The Ultimate Guide to Pre-Workout Nutrition: Fueling Strategies for Peak Athletic Performance

 3. Sip on 8-10 ounces of water 10-20 minutes before exercise.

-If you’re planning a particularly long or intense workout, or if you’ll be exercising in hot and humid conditions, consider adding electrolytes to your pre-workout hydration routine.
-This can help replace minerals lost through sweat and maintain proper fluid balance in your body.
+If you’re planning an especially long or intense workout, or if you’ll be exercising in hot and humid conditions, think about adding electrolytes to your pre-workout hydration routine.
+This can help replace minerals lost through sweat and keep proper fluid balance in your body.

 The Role of Supplements in Pre-Workout Nutrition

-While whole foods should form the foundation of your pre-workout nutrition plan, supplements can play a valuable role in supporting your athletic performance.
+While whole foods should make up the foundation of your pre-workout nutrition plan, supplements can play a valuable part in supporting your athletic performance.
 Some popular pre-workout supplements include:

-1. Caffeine: Known for its ability to increase alertness and reduce perceived exertion during exercise.
+1. Caffeine: Known for its capacity to heighten alertness and lower perceived exertion during exercise.

-2. Creatine: Helps improve strength and power output, particularly during high-intensity, short-duration activities.
+2. Creatine: Helps boost strength and power output, particularly during high-intensity, short-duration activities.

 3. Beta-alanine: May help delay muscle fatigue and improve endurance during high-intensity exercise.